Elzair/node-wifi-tools/README.md

 The command **node-wifi-tools** has been added to your global *node_modules/* directory and a link to *bin/node-wifi-tools* has been added to your **$PATH**.

+## Testing

+You can run the included test suite with the following command.

+    npm test

 ## Supported Systems